UCL-ARC/rred-reports/src/rred_reports/redcap/README.md

   - Remember to do this for the current study period and the previous one!
   - Copy these files to your `input/downloaded/{year}` directory that you created above
+  - N.B.
+Both files should be exported from RedCap at the end of the survey period, because the previous year will also be updated (we shouldn't reuse last year's exports!)
 - Copy the dispatch list from the research team
   - We require the `UserID`, `School Label`, `RRED School ID`, `Email` and `TL Email` columns in the dispatch list.
 Update the column names if required